-St Johnstone take Crawford from Bolton
+Kerr & McCann depart St Johnstone

 Last updated on .From the section St Johnstone

+"I've been there since I was young so it was difficult leaving because they've done so much for me when I've been growing up, but an opportunity to move down to a club like this is just too much to pass up and I just can't wait to get started."

+Brother of Wolves defender Leander, Dendoncker, 20, joins St Johnstone from Brighton and is a Belgium youth international who started his career at Club Brugge.

-St Johnstone have signed attacking midfielder Ali Crawford on loan from Bolton Wanderers until January.
+Earlier on Tuesday, Crawford joined on loan from Bolton Wanderers until January.

-The 30-year-old has experience of the Scottish Premiership with Hamilton Academical, where he started his career.
+The 30-year-old has experience of the Scottish Premiership with Hamilton Academical, where he started his career and played more than 250 games.

 He moved to Doncaster Rovers in 2018 and switched to Bolton a year later, while he spent the second half of last season on loan at Tranmere Rovers.